Mongolian Blue Trail to Spiritual Shaman Tour

 Erdene Zuu Monastery in Kharkhorin

 Leave early in the morning to Kharkhorin /Karakorum/, the ancient capital city of the Great Mongol Empire.
 There’s almost nothing left from this great capital of the world, but in 1586, under the rule of King Avtai Sain, the Erdene-Zuu Monastery was built at the site of the ruins of ancient Kharkhorin.
-The Erdene-Zuu – means Hundred of Treasures was again destroyed during the Stalinist purges of the 1930s, but there are still various Buddhist statues, works of art, religious instruments, and even Tsam religious dance masks at the monastery.
+The Erdene-Zuu, which means Hundred of Treasures, was again destroyed during the Stalinist purges of the 1930s.
+However, there are still various Buddhist statues, works of art, religious instruments, and even Tsam religious dance masks at the monastery.
 There are an amazing 108 stupas surrounding the monastery.
 (B/L/D)

 in the camp